SetBased/php-audit/docs/installing.rst

 Uninstalling PhpAudit
 ---------------------

-Before you uninstall PhpStratum you must delete all audit triggers from the tables in the ``data schema``.
+Before you uninstall PhpAudit you must delete all audit triggers from the tables in the ``data schema``.
 This can be done with the ``drop-triggers`` command:

 .. code:: sh

   ./vendor/bin/audit drop-triggers etc/config.json

-Remove PhpStratum from your project with composer_:
+Remove PhpAudit from your project with composer_:

 .. code:: sh